Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Cup Brushes

-Cup brushes serve a similar function as wheel brushes.
-They are smaller and come in diameters of one, two, or three inches.
-Depending on the density and rigidity of the nylon filaments, they can be used for light deposit removal or as a high speed angle grinder.
+Cup brushes function similarly to wheel brushes but are smaller, available in diameters of one, two, or three inches.
+Depending on the density and rigidity of the nylon filaments, they can be used for light deposit removal or as a high-speed angle grinder.

 Twisted in Wire Brushes